 Managers and salespeople have wondered why salespeople fail for years.
-Follow these 6 tips and you’ll never think about failure again.
+Follow these 6 tips and you’ll never think about failure the same way again.

 “Why do salespeople fail?”
 A question that managers, as well as their salespeople have asked for decades.
 And one contributing factor that keeps this question alive and in the forefront of our mind is the fact that there has not been one universally accepted answer.
 Whether the salesperson’s failure is being blamed on the salesperson, on the manager or a collaborative effort, the reasons often remain subjective, even elusive and as such, history is then bound to repeat itself.
 The timeless struggle for a solution continues to plague our thinking, while the collateral damage due to this fallout dominates the manager’s time.